DeanoBurrito/northport/README.md

 - np-syscall: c++ wrapper around kernel system call abi.
 - np-syslib: util library, provides parts of STL and std library I miss in a freestanding environment.

+Native Applications:
+- startup: currently a test app, but will setup a friendly user environment soon.

 # Project layout
 Each of sub-projects are in their own folder:
 - `docs/`: documentation for various parts of the project.